appveyor/website/src/_posts/2020-02-06-customizable-build-images-and-faster-builds-with-appveyor.md

 ## Faster builds

 Not only customizable images can speed up your builds.
-You can now run your builds in a personalized cloud with more powerful VMs than our own in-house cloud.
+You can now run your builds in a personalized cloud environment with more powerful VMs than in our own in-house cloud.

 Out tests show that by using "Medium" instances on Google Cloud you can get 2-3 times faster builds!